charlesrocket/dorst/README.md

 ### Usage

 To begin, run `dorst` to create a configuration file in `$HOME/.config/dorst` and set backup targets (the current directory is the default destination).
-Dørts will use `gitconfig`'s credential helper for authentication if needed.
+Dørts can query `ssh-agent` and use `gitconfig`'s credential helper for authentication if needed.

 `dorst ~/backups/src`